-An Annuity is simply an insurance product that guarantees income – usually during your retirement years, but can also be used to meet other long-range goals.
-An annuity may be purchased with either a single payment or a series of payments or contributions.
-Then the insurance company is obligated to make regular payment to you either immediately or at a scheduled date in the future.
+Before we delve into the four types of annuities, let’s start with a simple question: What is an Annuity?
+An Annuity is an insurance product that guarantees income to meet other long-term goals.
+You may purchase an annuity with either a single payment or a series of payments or contributions.
+After purchase, the insurance company makes a regular payment to you immediately or at a scheduled date in the future.

 There are four different types of annuities.
-We specialize in fixed index annuities, and when you understand the basics of each type, you will see how fixed index annuities stand out above the rest.
-So, let’s start by taking a look at each of the four types of annuities.
+We specialize in fixed index annuities because of all the benefits they offer with limited setbacks.
+Let’s start by taking a look at each of the four types of annuities.

-The first type of annuity is called an Immediate Annuity.
+The first type of annuity is an Immediate Annuity.

-Just like you’d expect from the name, an Immediate Annuity begins paying income checks immediately after being funded by a lump sum premium deposit.
-Income checks usually start within 30 days and will continue for the rest of your life.
+An Immediate Annuity begins paying income checks immediately after being funded by a lump sum premium deposit.
+Income checks usually start within 30 days, and will continue for the rest of your life.

-The bad news is there is sometimes no death benefit with an Immediate Annuity…which means when you die, the insurance company stops making payments and any principal you haven’t taken as income, stays with the insurance company.
+The bad news is there is sometimes no death benefit with an Immediate Annuity.
+Without a death benefit, the insurance company stops making payments.
+In addition, any principal that is not taken as income is kept by the insurance company.

-The second type of annuity is called a Fixed Annuity.
+The second type of annuity is a Fixed Annuity.

-A Fixed Annuity is a contractual guarantee from an insurance company that they are going to pay you a fixed rate of interest for a fixed period of time.
-For instance: 3.5% for 5 years……..3.9% for 7 years……….or 4% for 10 years.
+A Fixed Annuity is a contractual guarantee from an insurance company ensuring that they will pay you a fixed rate of interest for a fixed period of time.
+For instance: a 3.5% interest rate would apply for 5 years, 3.9% for 7 years, or 4% for 10 years.
 Some people think of Fixed Annuities as being similar to a CD.
-The main difference is, a CD is guaranteed by a bank, and a fixed annuity is guaranteed by an insurance company.
+The main difference is that a CD is guaranteed by a bank and a fixed annuity is guaranteed by an insurance company.

-When buying a fixed annuity be sure to read the fine print.
-Some companies offer multi-year contracts with an attractive interest rate, but if you read carefully, the rate is only guaranteed for the first year.
+When buying a fixed annuity, be sure to read the fine print.
+Some companies offer multi-year contracts with an attractive interest rate, but that rate may only be guaranteed for the first year.

 The third type of annuity is a Variable Annuity.

-Variable annuities offered a solution to the problem of low contribution limits because they allow you to invest in mutual funds inside a tax-deferred insurance vehicle with no investment limits.
+Variable annuities offered a solution to the downside of low contribution limits.
+They allow you to invest in mutual funds inside a tax-deferred insurance vehicle with no investment limits.

-Keep in mind, the underlying investments in variable annuities are mutual funds, so your principal is not guaranteed and will go down in value if the underlying investments go down in value.
-While the insurance company may guarantee a death benefit or an income value, variable annuities DO NOT offer principal protection.
+Keep in mind, the underlying investments in variable annuities are mutual funds.
+This means your principal is not guaranteed and will go down in value if the underlying investments go down in value.
+The insurance company could entice you buy offering a guaranteed a death benefit or an income value.
+But, variable annuities DO NOT offer principal protection.

 Fixed Index Annuity

-The fourth kind of annuity is the one that we specialize in…the Fixed Index Annuity.
+We specialize in the fourth kind of annuity: the Fixed Index Annuity.

-The Fixed Index Annuity takes the best of the Immediate, Fixed and Variable Annuities:
+The Fixed Index Annuity takes the best features of the Immediate, Fixed, and Variable Annuities, which include: